tsitokhtsev/videos/README.md

 # Videos

-The React app uses Google API to perform search and display YouTube videos.
+This React app uses Google API to perform search and display YouTube videos.